 During most of its history, until the early 90s Vescio Threading was a small, specialty threading shop.
 It had about a dozen employees, did not undergo rapid growth, and stuck to its niche market of cutting highly customized, difficult threads.
 This high-mix, low volume threading work was more common in those days because of a comparative lack of industry standards.

-Before CNCs, Vescio Threading primarily used Cridan Type B threading lathes, pictured below, made by a long-extinct company called Gisholt.
+Before CNCs, Vescio Threading primarily used Cridan Type B threading lathes made by a long-extinct company called Gisholt.
 These amazing machines have stood the test of time and the company actually has three of them still in active service, cutting threads every day for over 60 years.
 As far as we know, we now sell more Cridan threading work than any other company in the US if not the world.
 Instead of electronics running programs, these machines rely on CAMs combined with a complicated set of gears and manual controls to do their work.
 They still retain relevance today because they are actually capable of doing something that almost no CNC can, for much cheaper than a CNC: Rework a thread.
 Vescio still gets oddball threading jobs for this purpose, but Cridans also perform threading sequences for our everyday CNC parts.

 We believe that Vescio MFG's long history and manufacturing tradition is an important piece of what allows the company to be competitive today.
-The continued presence of the old machines, and the machinists who run them, stands in stark contrast to the state of the art modern CNCs which surround them on the shop floor.
-But it also allows one to see, in one place, the roots of the company and how it grew into what it is today.
+The continued presence of the old machines, and the machinists who run them, stands in stark contrast to the state of the art modern CNCs which surround them on the shop floor, but it also allows one to see, in one place, the roots of the company and how it grew into what it is today.
 We are proud to have our legacy still be a part of us.